qetiproject/express_default_app/README.md

-Default express app with MONGODB configuration, typescript, swagger and docker For running app you need
+Default express app with MONGODB configuration, typescript, swagger, eslint and docker For running app you need

 docker compose up --build